-Past Borough Market and along a regular London high street, save for the veneer of the Shard peaking above local amenities, is a theatre tucked away by a sloped entrance.
+Past Borough Market and along a regular London high street, save for the veneer of the Shard peaking above shops, is a theatre tucked away by a sloped entrance.
 The Bunker is a young theatre showing contemporary works.

 Is she Abigail?
 The giddy, childish dreamer romancing about escaping far away.
 We aren’t told and perhaps we don’t question until the end for we are distracted by her wide-eyed passions and inability to contain her excitement of journeying whenever she paces her speech.
 However, such mannerisms often find themselves swept under disappointment of the immediate situation, and early on, she refuses a conversation about her partner meeting her parents, preferring for them to travel alone instead.
 He questions her reluctance on the basis of their age difference, and the passing revelation of such a difference would later explain her attraction to him.